bigstepdenmark/HackerNews/README.md

 There will be no changes in the front-end/design, meaning that the design of the front-end will be exactly be the same as the current front-end.

 ##### C. Objectives and success criteria of the project
-__Objectives__ -  is to develop a clear understanding at a high-level how functionality is performed in the current system (HackerNews).
+__Objectives__&__Success Criteria__  -  is to develop a clear understanding at a high-level how functionality is performed in the current system (HackerNews).
 This also includes an understanding of the various use case scenarios and what functionality is required to complete each use case.
 “Leverage the information that is already available from HackerNews”.
-One very important objective is that team is working well together.
+One very important objective is that team members are working together and, there is an continouous communication so that there is provided trust between developers, concerns to be addressed, and ideas to be discussed.

-__Success Criteria__ - A documented inventory of current requirements and functionality including non-functional requirements.
+A documented inventory of current requirements and functionality including non-functional requirements.
 It also important that there is an functioning team, where the level of productivity is high, therefore there are rolles giving to each member of the team and these roles has to be taken very seriously.
 The team work is a key factor to get the project up and running.

-Because of the tight scheduling, we have made a team contract to ensure that everybody meets on time and every deadline is meet, if these team requirements are not respected there will consequences.
+Because of the tight scheduling and , we have made a team contract to ensure that everybody meets on time and every deadline is meet, if these team requirements are not respected there will consequences.
 In worst case scenario the individuel will be thrown out of the group.

 ##### D. Definitions, acronyms, and abbreviations
 *Mangler*